Resources

 1. Who are the other people representing Portsmouth up at the State House?

-Robin Vogt (Ward 1 and Newington), Rebecca McBeath (Ward 2), Joan Hamblet (Ward 3), Gerry Ward (Ward 4), Ned Raynolds (Wards 2, 3, 4), and Kate Murray (Ward 5 and New Castle), and me (Wards 1, 5, Newington, and New Castle), all represent Portsmouth in the New Hampshire House of Representatives.
+Jennifer Mandelbaum (Ward 1 and Newington), Rebecca McBeath (Ward 2), Joan Hamblet (Ward 3), Gerry Ward (Ward 4), Ned Raynolds (Wards 2, 3, 4), and Kate Murray (Ward 5 and New Castle), and me (Wards 1, 5, Newington, and New Castle), all represent Portsmouth in the New Hampshire House of Representatives.
 Sen. Rebecca Perkins-Kwoka represents Portsmouth and surrounding communities in the state Senate.

 2. Is there a way to watch in-person sessions of the legislature without traveling all the way to Concord?